CCR FAQ - Poseidon Se7en+

 What about Solid State Oxygen Sensors?

 The Se7en+ electronics module allows the choice of using either a traditional galvanic chemistry oxygen sensors and/or Poseidon Solid State Oxygen Sensors (SSO2).
 The SSO2 offers the benefits of no need for periodic annual replacement with greatly enhanced speed and stability.
 Currently, the SSO2 is believed to have an estimated life of about ten years but also costs about ten times more than a galvanic chemistry sensor.
 Dive Gear Express believes the SSO2 offers substantial improvements in convenience and reliability of oxygen measurement for divers.
-As of 2022, I recommend the Se7en+ be configured with one Solid State Oxygen Sensor as primary and one analog galvanic chemistry sensor as secondary.
+As of 2024, I recommend the Se7en+ be configured at a minimum with one Solid State Oxygen Sensor as primary and one analog galvanic chemistry sensor as secondary.
+I personally dive with two Solid State Oxygen Sensors.

 Does the Se7en+ have a CO2 monitor?